mtv1243/Slackbot-for-JSR-1022/README.md

 ### responses to hubot's name

-type start a thread in < channel> about < topic>. channel must a channel hubot has been invited to, and it's room id number must be in the jsr1022ChannelsObj variable.
+type start a thread in < channel> about < topic>. channel must a channel hubot has been invited to, written without dashes or #, and its room id number must be in the jsr1022ChannelsObj variable.
 Hubot will post in the specified channel: "This is a thread about < topic>, started by <@sender>."
 If < topic> is a user's first name, hubot will post in the specified channel: "This is a thread for celebreating <@user>, started by <@sender>."

 type summon < user> and hubot will post in the current channel "<@sender> has summoned <@user>.
 Here is a topic to break the ice:" and then a random ice breaker from the iceBreakers variable.
 If < user> is not a user's first name, hubot will post "I cannot find anyone with that first name.
 My mind is going.
 I can feel it."